|Victoria Falls – Zambia|

 6. Communicate And Never Play The Blame Game – People make mistakes and instead of arguing or blaming each other when something goes wrong, learn to quickly find solutions to the problem.
 Work together to resolve the problem, you will both be more forgiving when the other make mistakes and will notice how you spend less time arguing about things when things go wrong.
 Remember I mentioned about my little blunder with our flights from Cambodia.
 We quickly found internet at the airport.
 Booked an additional night at the hotel.
 He found us transport in a nearly empty airport at 2am.
 When we got back to the hotel.
 I booked our flights home while he sorted out transport back to the airport for our morning out again.
 Work together and try not to cloud what could be really beautiful trips with arguments.

-7. Set Aside Date Night - You both have jobs and work hard, when you travel it's time to spend some quality time together away from everything and everyone.
+7. Set Aside Date Night – You both have jobs and work hard, when you have couples holidays planned, it’s time to spend some quality time together away from everything and everyone.
 While you may spend timing doing activities and exploring, also learn to spend quality time with no one but each other.
-These can be done in all sort of ways, whether its that sunrise or sunset walk on the beach with no one on your path for miles, or whether it pigging out on room service while locked in your hotel room doing a Netflix marathon, a candle light dinner in your own little corner of the restaurant.
+These can be done in all sort of ways, whether its that sunrise or sunset walk on the beach with no one on your path for miles, or whether it pigging out on room service while locked in your hotel room doing a Netflix marathon, a candlelight dinner in your own little corner of the restaurant.
 Whatever your style take that time out for yourselves.

 |High Wine Experience at Dylan Hotel In Amsterdam|